legomolina/LMImage-gallery/README.md

 ```javascript
     <script src="js/libs/lmimagegallery.js" type="text/javascript"></script>
 ```
-Also you need to create a script into your html head in order to assign functions to key arrows, icons and instance the library:
+Also you need to create a script into your html head in order to assign functions to key arrows, icons and instantiate the library:
 ```javascript
     <script>
         window.onload = function () {